appveyor/AppRolla/readme.md

 - AppRolla does not build application.
 It must be pre-built, pre-published (if it's web application project) and zipped.
 Use [AppVeyor](http://www.appveyor.com) to build your application and store artifacts in a cloud.
 - AppRolla does not upload or push application packages to remote machines.
 Packages must be uploaded to any external location accessible from remote servers.
 - AppRolla uses remote PowerShell.
 No agent installation required.
-We prepared [complete guide on how to setup remote PowerShell](http://link).
+We prepared [complete guide on how to setup PowerShell remoting](/AppVeyor/AppRolla/wiki/Configuring-Windows-PowerShell-remoting).
 - AppRolla is a *deployment* solution, not a *release management* with deployment workflow and security.
 Though AppRolla can rollback, remove and restart deployments it is basically “point and shoot” tool.